 If your brand name is a translatable word, you could use a Chinese ideogram that reproduces the original meaning.
-In that case however, be aware of other ideograms that may have the same or very similar sound, but with negative connotations.
+In that case, however, be aware of other ideograms that may have the same or very similar sound, but with negative connotations.

 That’s what happened to household brand Mr Muscle, which was translated literally for the Chinese market.
-While that worked well for other languages, the Chinese ideogram for “Muscle” has an homophone that also means “Chicken.”
+While that worked well for other languages, the Chinese ideogram for “Muscle” has a homophone that also means “Chicken.”
 The solution was to rename it “Mr Powerful.”

 The second choice would be to find Chinese ideograms that sound like your brand name, but with a different meaning.
-For example, Carrefour were very good with that (and perhaps a bit lucky as well): their Chinese name is [jiā lè fú], which means “happy and prosperous home.”
+For example, Carrefour was very good with that (and perhaps a bit lucky as well): their Chinese name is [jiā lè fú], which means “happy and prosperous home.”

 However, if you try too hard to reproduce the sound of your brand in Chinese, it could backfire.
 Such was the case of American consumer electronics brand Best Buy.
 When they opened their stores in China, they opted for a mixed approach.
 They used a literal translation for “Best” and a similar-sounding ideogram for “Buy.”
-The resulting meaning however, was something along the lines of “Think a hundred times before you buy”.
+The resulting meaning, however, was something along the lines of “Think a hundred times before you buy”.

 Finally, you could use ideograms that sound and mean something completely different.
 Sound and meaning are two very important aspects of your brand, but by giving them up, you’ll have complete control over the result.
 That’s what Heineken did: their Chinese name is “Xi li” or “happy strength.”